 First of all, enable Dropbox Sync option:

-- On your device, tap the Dropbox icon and buy the Dropbox sync option.
+- On your device, tap the top-left Settings icon and buy the Dropbox sync option.
 If you have more than one device, you'll just need to pay once.
 After buying Dropbox Sync on the first device, tap "Restore purchase" on the others and use the same Apple-ID as before.

 - After buying or restoring Dropbox Sync, enter your Dropbox credentials.
-If you don't have on, get yourself a free Dropbox Account.
+If you don't have one, get yourself a free Dropbox Account.